Cukoo-Li/cs-notes/README.md

 # CS-Note
-These are personal study notes.
+These are my personal notse while studying computer science.